mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

   <li>Set14  </li>
   <li>URBAN100  </li>
 </ul>
 which can be downloaded from <a href="https://cvnote.ddlee.cc/2019/09/22/image-super-resolution-datasets" > this site </a>.
 Note that the Ground truth images should be used as the input of the program.
-Producing low resolution images and then magnifiying will be done automatically by the program.
+Producing low resolution images and then magnifying will be done automatically by the program.
-As an example dataset **Set5** is included in folder data/Test/Set5 of this repository.
+As an example, dataset **Set5** is included in folder data/Test/Set5 of this repository.

 <hr>